-CALGARY, May 12, 2020 /CNW/ - Bonterra Energy Corp. (www.bonterraenergy.com) (TSX: BNE) ("Bonterra" or the "Company") is pleased to announce its operating and financial results for the three months ended March 31, 2020.
-The related financial statements and notes, as well as management's discussion and analysis ("MD&A") for the period ended March 31, 2020 are available on SEDAR at www.sedar.com and on Bonterra's website at www.bonterraenergy.com.
+CALGARY, AB, May 11, 2021 /CNW/ - Bonterra Energy Corp. (www.bonterraenergy.com) (TSX: BNE) ("Bonterra" or the "Company") today announces its operating and financial results for the three month period ended March 31, 2021.
+The related unaudited condensed financial statements and notes, as well as management's discussion and analysis ("MD&A"), are available on SEDAR at www.sedar.com and on Bonterra's website at www.bonterraenergy.com.

 As at and for the three months ended

 Revenue - realized oil and gas sales

 -bbl per day